Financial Support for the School Psychology Doctoral ProgramPage address: http://sbs.mnsu.edu/psych/psyd/admission/support.html

 Other University Graduate Assistantships

 Assistantships are available in each of the academic departments and in residential life, student activities, financial aid, pre-major advising, International Student Office, Admissions, Women's Center, the Learning Center, the student union and other selected student affairs areas.
-Since assistantships are awarded on a competitive basis, applicants enhance the likelihood of receiving an assistantship by applying for several types.
+Since assistantships are awarded on a competitive basis, applicants enhance the likelihood of receiving an assistantship by applying for several positions.
 A list of available positions is available from Human Resources.
 Recently, the University has made available several grants/assistantships for minority students.
-These awards provide support for minority students for a two year period.
+These awards provide support for minority students for a two-year period (STILL A THING??).
 Applicants who may qualify are urged to inquire and to indicate their interest at the time they submit their application to the program.

 Loans and Work Study

 Graduate students are also eligible for other types of financial aid such as guaranteed student loans and state and federal work-study employment.
 You may review information provided at www.mnsu.edu/campushub/grad/ and/or contact Student Financial Services staff at the Campus Hub for further assistance.